-This function must return the list of all test cases in the test suite module.
-Each test case is represented by an atom, the name of the test case function.
+This function must return the list of all test cases and test case groups in the test suite module that are to be executed.
+This list also specifies the order the cases and groups will be executed by Common Test.
+A test case is represented by an atom, the name of the test case function.
+A test case group is represented by a {group,GroupName} tuple, where GroupName, an atom, is the name of the group (defined with groups/0).